-We recently learned that attorney Michael Sloan passed away on November 1, 2018.
+We recently learned that attorney McKinney Social Security Disability lawyer Michael Sloan passed away on November 1, 2018.
 Our sympathies go out to his loved ones.
 Attorney Sloan practiced Social Security Disability Law in McKinney, Texas at the Law Offices of Michael Sloan.
 His office is at 2111 Eldorado Parkway, McKinney, TX 75070.
 It is nearby our McKinney, TX office at 2530 W. White Avenue, Suite 200, McKinney, TX 75071.

 We have been contacted by several of his clients about taking their cases.
 And, we have accepted the representation of many of his clients.
 His clients have expressed their fondness for Mr. Sloan and their sadness about his death.
-They also have also asked us: " What Am I Going to Do Now that I’m Disabled and my attorney has died?"
+They also have told us they are worried about how the death of their Social Security Representative will affect the Social Security Disability case.

 No. Social Security will not require you to file a new claim just because your attorney representative has passed away.
 Your claim will remain active and at the current level.
 It will be your responsibility to obtain and submit the medical documentation to support your claim for disability.
 Therefore, you so should hire a new attorney representative as soon as possible.

 For a free legal consultation, call (972) 535-6377